spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 * Access to the Kubernetes environment that you configured when going through [Kubernetes Quickstart](/spire/try/getting-started-k8s/)
 * This tutorial cannot run on Minikube as the Kubernetes environment must be network accessible by AWS
 * Access to the AWS console
-* DNS A record or CNAME for the SPIRE OIDC Discovery Provider REST API
+* DNS A record for the SPIRE OIDC Discovery Provider document location

 # Part One: Configure SPIRE Components